Catalent (NYSE:CTLT) Updates FY 2021 Earnings Guidance

-Catalent (NYSE:CTLT) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+Catalent (NYSE:CTLT) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of 2.780-2.970 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.830.
 The company issued revenue guidance of $3.88 billion-$3.98 billion, compared to the consensus revenue estimate of $3.89 billion.

-Catalent (NYSE:CTLT) last announced its earnings results on Tuesday, May 4th.
-The company reported $0.82 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.74 by $0.08.
-The company had revenue of $1.05 billion during the quarter, compared to the consensus estimate of $994.28 million.
+Catalent (NYSE:CTLT) last issued its earnings results on Tuesday, May 4th.
+The company reported $0.82 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.74 by $0.08.
+The business had revenue of $1.05 billion for the quarter, compared to the consensus estimate of $994.28 million.
 Catalent had a net margin of 9.25% and a return on equity of 14.20%.
 The firm’s revenue for the quarter was up 38.5% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $0.50 earnings per share.
-As a group, research analysts expect that Catalent will post 2.35 earnings per share for the current fiscal year.
+During the same period in the previous year, the company earned $0.50 earnings per share.
+Equities research analysts predict that Catalent will post 2.35 earnings per share for the current fiscal year.

-In other news, SVP Steven L. Fasman sold 21,647 shares of the firm’s stock in a transaction that occurred on Thursday, March 18th.
-The shares were sold at an average price of $104.53, for a total value of $2,262,760.91.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, SVP Kay A. Schmidt sold 1,400 shares of the firm’s stock in a transaction that occurred on Monday, March 22nd.
+In other Catalent news, SVP Kay A. Schmidt sold 1,400 shares of the stock in a transaction that occurred on Monday, March 22nd.
 The shares were sold at an average price of $105.77, for a total transaction of $148,078.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, SVP Steven L. Fasman sold 21,647 shares of the stock in a transaction that occurred on Thursday, March 18th.
+The shares were sold at an average price of $104.53, for a total transaction of $2,262,760.91.
 The disclosure for this sale can be found here.
-Insiders sold 70,267 shares of company stock valued at $7,473,394 over the last 90 days.
-1.00% of the stock is owned by company insiders.
+Insiders have sold a total of 65,267 shares of company stock valued at $6,850,694 in the last three months.
+Insiders own 1.00% of the company’s stock.

 Catalent, Inc, together with its subsidiaries, provides delivery technologies and development solutions for drugs, biologics, and consumer and animal health products worldwide.
 It operates through four segments: Softgel and Oral Technologies, Biologics, Oral and Specialty Delivery, and Clinical Supply Services.